Do You Need a Passport to Cruise?

 While the passport cards are cheaper, if you miss the cruise ship departure in a foreign port, you’ll still need a passport book to fly back to the United States.

-We compare the differences between these two: Passport Card vs Passport Book
+We compare the differences between these two: Passport Cards vs Passport Book.

 Why do I need a passport to cruise?

-You need a passport to cruise if the cruise ship embarks from or disembarks in a foreign country, even if the cruise itself is entirely within U.S. waters.
+You need a passport to cruise if the ship embarks from or disembarks in a foreign country, even if the cruise itself is entirely within US waters.

 Passengers may need a passport for some cruises within the same country due to maritime laws or cruise line policies.